Samuel Brubaker Hartman: Higher education and early career

 The next winter, he went to a private school and in the spring of 1852 entered Farmers' College near Cincinnati where he first began to study medicine.
 He later returned to his brother's home in Medway to continue his studies under Dr. Shackelford in the Western Reserve Medical College in Cleveland.
 His financial means now exhausted, he sold trees for three months in Kentucky.
-With the money earned from that venture, he established himself as a professional physician in Miami County, Ohio, near Vandalia, but soon moved north to what was then Tippecanoe, Ohio, now Tipp City, where he joined the practice of his brother, Dr. Abraham Brubaker Hartman, for two years.
+With the money earned from that venture, he established himself as a professional physician in Miami County, Ohio, near Vandalia, but soon moved north to what was then Tippecanoe, Ohio, now Tipp City, where he joined the practice of his brother, Abraham Brubaker Hartman, for two years.

 It was in Tipp City that his brother recommended he use a neutralizing mixture inspired by the work of Dr. Beach.
 This mixture he gradually altered over the years with the approval of his peers until little of the original was left.
 He prescribed this to his patients as a continuation of his treatments.

 At the age of 26 he went to Philadelphia and attended lectures in the Jefferson Medical College, graduating from said college in March 1857.
-Feeling fully equipped for a successful career, he returned to his boyhood home in Lancaster County, Pennsylvania and entered into co-partnership with Dr. Alexander Cassidy, a noted practitioner in Millersville.
+Feeling fully equipped for a successful career, he returned to his boyhood home in Lancaster County, Pennsylvania and entered into co-partnership with Alexander Cassidy, a practitioner in Millersville.
 After two years, he severed his association with his partner and engaged in an independent practice in the same town.
 In the next twelve years, Samuel became widely known throughout the country for his proficiency as a physician and surgeon.
 In particular, he was known for his treatments for afflictions of the eye, ears, and orthopedics.

 Married life

-He married Miss Sarah Martzel about 1859, and they had a son, Henry in January 1863 and a daughter Maribel in June 1872.
+He married Sarah Martzel about 1859, and they had a son, Henry in January 1863 and a daughter Maribel in June 1872.
 By 1868 he had accumulated a fortune on which he thought he could retire, and had thought to make some investments to further that cause.
 Unfortunately, said investments turned into a money pit from which he managed to disentangle himself by 1870 at the cost of all but $500.
 He left $100 with his wife in Lancaster, Pennsylvania, and the rest he took with him as he traveled all over America.
 He spent 20 years incessantly rebuilding his reputation and fortune, claiming to not have missed a single appointment during this time.
 He did not rest even to visit his family.
 Instead, his family would come to the city where he was practicing on school vacations.
 They would stay with him from July 1 to September 1, after which Mrs. Hartman and his children would return to Lancaster to continue schooling.